RoboJackets/apiary/docs/admins/permissions-roles.rst

 This permission enables a convenience URL (``/sign/auth/global``) to configure `DocuSign impersonation <https://developers.docusign.com/platform/auth/jwt/>`__.
 It should only be attached to system administrators that are configuring DocuSign.

+.. _update-airfare-policy:

 ``update-airfare-policy``
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-This permission allows users to update the airfare policies on trips.
+This permission allows users to :ref:`update the airfare policies on trips <Configure airfare policy>`.